TaloDev/docs/docs/unity/identifying.md

 ## Merging players

-As described above, sometimes a player may have one or more aliases and there are times where you know for certain some aliases belong to the same players.
+As described above, sometimes a player may have one or more aliases and there are times where you know for certain some aliases belong to the same player.
+.
-You can merge players using `Talo.Players.Merge()` by proiding the IDs of both players.
+You can merge players using `Talo.Players.Merge()` by providing the IDs of both players.

-Merge will take all the props, aliases and associated data (events, leaderboard entries, saves, etc.) from Player 2 and merge them into Player 1.
+The merge process takes all the props, aliases, and associated data (events, leaderboard entries, saves, etc.) from Player 2 and merge them into Player 1.
 This means that duplicate props in Player 1 will be replaced by the ones from Player 2.

 ## Steamworks integration